AguaClara/String-Digester/Report_Draft2.md

 ### Biofilm
 A component of the string digester that is crucial to its success is the biofilm.
 "A biofilm is an assemblage of microbial cells that is irreversibly associated (not removed by gentle rinsing) with a surface and enclosed in a matrix of primarily polysaccharide material." [(Donlan 2002).](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2732559/) Biofilm attachment is a complex process regulated by diverse characteristics of the growth medium, substratum, and cell surface.
 Biofilm on trickling filters are composed of a variety of organisms and are typically enclosed in a polysaccharide.
 The biofilm matrix may also contain mineral crystals, corrosion particles, and clay or silt particles.
 Biofilms in wastewater systems are often highly complex [(Donlan 2002).](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2732559/)

 Some testing has been done of the growth of biofilm in different surfaces.
 One study compared growth on glossy electro-polished, bright annealed stainless steel to matte stainless steel and to PVC.
 The paper notes that stainless steel is hydrophilic and PVC is hydrophobic.
 In the last 45 days of the 167 day experiment, the matte steel had about 1.44 times more microorganisms than the electro-polished steel, and there was no significant difference between the PVC and polished steel.
-In discussion of why this occurs, Pedersen cites two reasons: "detachment due to shear forces from the flow will be reduced on the rougher surface since cells can be shielded from the bulk flow and more substratum surface area may be available for the biofilm." [(Pedersen 1990).](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2732559/)
+In discussion of why this occurs, Pedersen cites two reasons: "detachment due to shear forces from the flow will be reduced on the rougher surface since cells can be shielded from the bulk flow and more substratum surface area may be available for the biofilm" [(Pedersen 1990).](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2732559/)

 ## Methods

 ### Initial Experiment
 ####Objective of Experiment
-The objective of the initial experiment was to determine the amount of water that would be contained on each string we had purchased.
+The objective of the initial experiment was to determine the amount of water that could be held on different types of string and potentially make connections between specific properties of the strings and how much water they held at once.

 #### Experimental Apparatus
 A scale was secured approximately 2 meters above a lab bench.
 A single string was attached to the bottom of the scale and allowed to hang down freely.